The Insomnia Wards — a long room of medical cradles under a deep blue-to-charcoal gradient ceiling, amber monitoring equipment glowing softly

 The Insomnia Wards don’t look like hospitals.
 They look like places someone designed to feel like sleeping.

-Four locations across the Sprawl — two in Nexus territory (where most Protocol recipients live), one in the Ironclad border zone (where shift workers cluster), and one adjacent to Sector 7G (where the deprecated dreamless eventually wash up).
+Four locations across the Sprawl — two in Nexus territory (where most Circadian Protocol recipients live), one in the Ironclad border zone (where shift workers cluster), and one adjacent to The Deep Dregs (where the deprecated dreamless eventually wash up).
 Each serves approximately 200 patients in twelve-week rotating programs.
+The primary Ward sits in Old Town, Sector 2, at shoreline elevation — low enough that on quiet nights you can hear the water through the walls.

 The treatment is not medical.
 There is no treatment for a condition the medical system doesn’t recognize — “dreamlessness” appears in no diagnostic manual, because the Circadian Protocol is classified as “functioning as intended.”
 What the Wards offer instead is environmental: spaces designed to trick the augmented brain into something approaching sleep.
 Sensory deprivation chambers.
 White noise calibrated to alpha-wave frequencies.
 Guided meditation protocols developed from pre-Cascade sleep hygiene research recovered from the Dead Internet.